geosolutions-it/MapStore2/docs/quick-start.md

 # Quick Start

-You can either choose to download a standalone binary package or a WAR file to quickly start playing with MapStore2.
+You can either choose to download a standalone binary package or a WAR file to quickly start playing with MapStore.

 ## Binary package
 The easiest way to try out MapStore is to download and extract the binary package available on MapStore [release page](https://github.com/geosolutions-it/MapStore2/releases/latest).